DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/storage/sc.md

     - Recycling policy: When deleting a data volume, keep the data in the data volume or delete the data in it.
     - Snapshot/Expansion: After it is enabled, the data volume/data volume declaration based on the StorageClass can support the expansion and snapshot features, but **the premise is that the underlying storage driver supports the snapshot and expansion features**.

-    **Hwameistor storage system**
+    **HwameiStor storage system**

     - The StorageClass name, driver, and reclamation policy cannot be modified after creation.
-    - Storage system: Hwameistor storage system.
+    - Storage system: HwameiStor storage system.
     - Storage type: support LVM, raw disk type
-      - __LVM type__ : Hwameistor recommended usage method, which can use highly available data volumes, and the corresponding CSI storage driver is: __lvm.hwameistor.io__ .
+        - __LVM type__ : HwameiStor recommended usage method, which can use highly available data volumes, and the corresponding CSI storage driver is `lvm.hwameistor.io` .
-      - __Raw disk data volume__ : suitable for high availability cases, without high availability capability, the corresponding CSI driver is: __hdd.hwameistor.io__
+        - __Raw disk data volume__ : suitable for high availability cases, without high availability capability, the corresponding CSI driver is `hdd.hwameistor.io` .
-    - High Availability Mode: Before using the high availability capability, please make sure __DRDB component__ has been installed.
+    - High Availability Mode: Before using the high availability capability, please make sure __DRBD component__ has been installed.
 After the high availability mode is turned on, the number of data volume copies can be set to 1 and 2.
-Convert data volume copy from 1 to 1 if needed
+Convert data volume copy from 1 to 1 if needed.
     - Recycling policy: When deleting a data volume, keep the data in the data volume or delete the data in it.
     - Snapshot/Expansion: After it is enabled, the data volume/data volume declaration based on the StorageClass can support the expansion and snapshot features, but **the premise is that the underlying storage driver supports the snapshot and expansion features**.